reaptor/elmish-land/docs/docs/getting-started/creating-a-project.md

 # Creating a project

 ## Requirements
-* [.NET SDK](https://dotnet.microsoft.com/en-us/) version 7.0 or above (which can be checked by running dotnet --version).
+* [.NET SDK](https://dotnet.microsoft.com/en-us/) version 6.0 or above (version 8.0 is recommended).
-* [Node.js](https://nodejs.org/en) version 18.0 or above (which can be checked by running node -v).
+* [Node.js](https://nodejs.org/en) version 18.0 or above.
 You can use nvm for managing multiple Node versions on a single machine installed.
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.

 ## Create a new project